mviereck/runx/README.md

 Installation in general:
  - Install an X server, *VcXsrv* or *XWin*.
  - Copy `runx` into folder `/usr/local/bin` and make it executeable with `chmod +x /usr/local/bin/runx`.
- - Install dependency `xauth` if available.
+ - Install Linux dependency `xauth` if available.
+ - Install Linux dependency `telnet`.

 ### Installation of X server
 `runx` needs an [X server](https://en.wikipedia.org/wiki/X_Window_System).
 Install on MS Windows one or both of: